-Localized flooding was reported south of Nashville including in Nolensville, Brentwood and Franklin, as heavy rain moved through the area Saturday morning.
+Localized flooding was reported south of Nashville, including in Nolensville, Brentwood and Franklin, Tennessee, as heavy rain moved through the area Saturday morning.
 By Saturday afternoon, flash flooding was also occurring in Wilson and Williamson counties, Tennessee, and at least one water rescue was necessary.

-Just west of Knoxville, Tennessee, near Oakdale, portions of state Highway 328 were shut down Saturday evening due to flooding and a rockslide occurred on Highway 62.
+Just west of Knoxville, Tennessee, near Oakdale, portions of State Highway 328 were shut down Saturday evening, due to flooding and a rockslide that occurred on Highway 62.

-Heavy rainfall caused minor flooding in eastern Tennessee including in Knoxville, and severe people reported golf ball sized hail.
+Heavy rainfall caused minor flooding in eastern Tennessee, including Knoxville, and several people reported golf ball-size hail.

 Current Radar, Watches and Warnings

-Below is our latest forecast thinking on the timing and magnitude of the severe threats through this weekend.
+Below is our latest forecast thinking on the timing and magnitude of the severe threats through Sunday evening.